 The mix of U.S. energy production changes

 The three major fossil fuels—petroleum, natural gas, and coal—have dominated the U.S. energy mix for more than 100 years.
-There are several recent changes in U.S. energy production:
+Several recent changes in U.S. energy production have occured: